gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 <FunctionComboForeground>#FF000000</FunctionComboForeground>
 {% endhighlight %}

-The Function/Search Bar is colored by *FunctionComboCollapsedFill* while the dropdown for your functions is colored by *FunctionComboExpandedFill*.
+The Function/Search Bar is colored by *FunctionComboCollapsedFill* and the dropdown for your functions is colored by *FunctionComboExpandedFill*.
 You can also adjust the Text colors in this section as well.
 Here is an example of the *FunctionComboCollapsedFill* being set to Red:

 ![Function Background]({{ site.urlimg }}/2015/05/FunctionComboCollapseFill.PNG)